What is Muzzle Pyoderma?

 Diagnosis of Muzzle Pyoderma in Dogs

 If you notice concerns regarding the skin of your dog’s muzzle, contact your veterinarian to schedule an appointment.
 Your veterinarian will conduct a full physical examination, looking closely at his skin.
 Diagnosis will be made based on the clinical signs that are present and observed.
-Skin scrapings may be taken in order to confirm the presence of bacteria.
+Skin scrapings may be taken in order to check for mites.
+Swabs can confirm the presence of bacteria and determine which strain is present and what medication should be prescribed.

 Treatment of Muzzle Pyoderma in Dogs